Killarney, Enoggera: History

 From the 1860s, the Kedron Brook district was well known for its mixed farming, vineyards and orchards, and as the gateway to the farming and timber centres of Samford and South Pine.
 Reputedly, the first Governor of Queensland, Sir George Bowen, and Lady Bowen were frequent visitors to the Surrenden vineyard on Kedron Brook in the early 1860s.

 It is not clear when Corbett started to farm his Kedron Brook land, nor when he moved there.
 In government land sales registers he is recorded in August 1853 and again in December 1857 (when he bought a farm block on the river at St Lucia) as being resident in Brisbane.
 He married Alice Finn in Brisbane in 1856 and their first three children were all Brisbane births.
-In 1864-1865, Corbett was in partnership with George Edmondstone in the construction of Queen Street buildings designed by architect William Henry Ellerker.
+In 1864–1865, Corbett was in partnership with George Edmondstone in the construction of Queen Street buildings designed by architect William Henry Ellerker.
 Whether Ellerker, who left Queensland in late 1866, was associated also with the design of Killarney, has yet to be established.

 It is likely that the Corbetts moved to Kedron Brook in the 1860s, and probably were resident there by mid-1871, when T Corbett, Church of Rome, was elected by the local community as a school patron.
 Corbett and his neighbour James Mooney each gave part of their land fronting South Pine Road, (on portions 5 and 6 respectively), for the establishment of the Enoggera Primary School, which opened in September 1871.
 The Corbetts were among the earliest settlers along Kedron Brook and were well known in the district, their property being the venue for many community gatherings.
 Other early settlers included the Lade, Mott, Robinson, Dunlop, and McDowall families.

-The district remained an isolated farming community until the extension of the now Ferny Grove railway line from the Newmarket saleyards to Enoggera railway station, which opened for traffic on 4 February 1889.
+The district remained an isolated farming community until the extension of the now Ferny Grove railway line from the Newmarket sale yards to Enoggera railway station, which opened for traffic on 4 February 1889.
 After this the Kedron Brook district slowly acquired a suburban character, and by the 1920s was divided into a number of smaller, closely settled suburbs: Alderley, Enoggera, Gaythorne, and Groveley.
 By the 1930s, the district also had an industrial focus, with sawmills, potteries, and brickworks.